jawah/niquests/docs/user/quickstart.rst

 The ``br``  transfer-encoding is automatically decoded for you if a Brotli library like `brotli <https://pypi.org/project/brotli>`_ or `brotlicffi <https://pypi.org/project/brotlicffi>`_ is installed.

+The ``zstd``  transfer-encoding is automatically decoded for you if the zstandard library `zstandard <https://pypi.org/project/zstandard>`_ is installed.

 For example, to create an image from binary data returned by a request, you can use the following code::